matijakolaric-com/django-music-publisher/docs/introduction.rst

 * Implementing other DDEX formats/processes
 * Simplified deployment

-Please note that without sponsors, further development will be restricted to bugfixes and implementing CWR 3.0 functionality, using the external service, as outlined in `releases <releases>`_.
+Please note that without sponsors, further development will be restricted to bugfixes and implementing CWR 3.0 functionality, using the external service, as outlined in :doc:`releases`.